bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 > Trade-offs: We must find the balance between under-explaining and over-explaining

 The benefit - once again (...are we picking up on this, yet?) - is that we can explain what that code block does.

-The condtional block now becomes a generic
+If we consistently do this, we create a generic building block, that looks like this (in pseudocode):

 ```
 IF (this part of the problem happens)